 NOTE: Adapted from pages 1 and 2 of the Rules of the Pest Control Operators in the Laws and Regulations Governing Pest Control Operators and Applicators of Restricted Use Pesticides.
 (September, 2017 Revised)

 You will be notified by TDA with a statement of “application approved” or “application rejected.”
-If approved to take the exam, the applicant may take the licensing exam the next month of the same quarter, when the exam is offered.
+If approved to take the exam, individuals may be able to take it through “everblue” a vendor contracted by TDA.

 Study materials for both license and certification exams are available from the University of Tennessee Institute of Agriculture in Knoxville, PSEP Office for a nominal fee.
 The certification materials are designed to walk applicants through the exam, whereas the license materials are designed to merely be a supplement to your experience and education.
 Order forms are available from the University or TDA.

 A list of specimens to be studied is available in the study materials.
 Specimens to study may be found on the internet and included in resource books.
 At this time neither UT nor TDA has specimens for study in all categories.
 Specimens are available to visually review when attending the training in the HLT, GRC, and WDO categories.
 A list of specimens is provided online as well.
 To see the online listing, select the Resources on the orange tab above and type “specimen” as the search term.

 Listing of licensing categories and corresponding study materials

 Aerial—Pilots applying pesticides by air.
 Order the aerial manual (PB 1701) and a copy of Tennessee’s Laws and Regulations.
 (EPP792)

 AGE, Agricultural Ground Equipment—Control of agricultural pests by means other than fumigation.
 Order AGE, Agricultural Ground Equipment.